cincospenguinos/topaz_turtle/README.md

 - [x] Polarity of sentence
 - [x] Debug it on the CADE machines
 - [ ] Add a bunch of features
+- [ ] Extract everything and print it out

 ## Progress